Forest Bathing with Aimee Vandemark

 Piedmont: noun, a gentle slope leading from the base of mountains to a region of flat land

 The land of Orange County NC is nestled in the hills of the North Carolina Piedmont.
 It is rich in protected lands, natural and cultural resources, well maintained forest trails and nature preserves.
-The original and earliest tenders of the land included the Eno, Occaneechi, and Haw Native peoples.
+The original and earliest tenders of the land included the Eno, Occaneechi Band of the Saponi Nation, and Haw Native peoples.

 I do not believe we are separate from the land, I see us as a part of it.
 We can cultivate a reciprocal and reverent relationship with the land we live on through exploring the original history, diving deep into the names of the rivers, mountains, lakes, etc, researching native plants, and making offerings to all the beings that live on the land with you.